romaswe/steam-inventory-checker/readme.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Docker and Docker Compose installed on your machine.
-- Vue CLI installed globally (`npm install -g @vue/cli`).

 ## Installation